 The drive from Moab to Salt Lake City takes 3 hours and 45 minutes and is 234 miles in length.
 As with most drives in this part of the country, it was scenic and the time went by quickly.

-When we got to Salt Lake City, we met one of Bob’s friends at Bridal Veil Falls.
+When we got to Salt Lake City, we went to Bridal Veil Falls.
 They have a nice walking trail that goes by the falls and a picnic area.
 The Lost Creek runs by the walking path.

 The creek was very full when we were there and the falls had a landslide that was blocking the walking path.
 It took a little away from seeing the falls.